- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 - They fail to understand why de-Stalinisation has been imposed on them in an attempt to ostracise their local hero (he’s not doing any harm now);

-- Another obvious reason is that many locals are drawing-in a tidy little profit from selling their Stalin snowglobes and mugs owed to Stalin-tourism.
+- Another obvious reason is that many locals are drawing-in a tidy little profit from selling their Stalin snowglobes and fridge magnets owed to Stalin-tourism.

 Restoring a Stalin monument in the 21st century is an unimaginable, barbaric, anti-Georgian, anti-national, anti-state act.Ex-President Mikheil Saakashvili, 2010